Skip to main content

 Java tracing

-sfTrace Java Agent automatically instruments various APIs, frameworks and application servers.
+sfTrace Java Agent automatically instruments APIs, frameworks and application servers.
 Currently sfTrace supports the following:

 Supported Java versions